informatimago/patchwork/README.txt

 A manifest file is written to containing the systems used and their licenses.

-The generated application is compatible with MacOSX 10.3 and up if compiled with ccl-1.6 on MacOSX 10.5.8, and with MacOSX 10.6 and more otherwise.
+The generated application is compatible with MacOSX 10.3 and up if compiled with ccl-1.6 on MacOSX 10.5.8, and with MacOSX 10.6 and up if compiled with a later ccl version on a later MacOSX version.

 Development tips